Prope

-Prope Ltd. (株式会社プロペ, Kabushiki-gaisha Purope) is a Japanese video game developer founded in 2006 by Yuji Naka, formerly of Sonic Team, and located in Tokyo.
+Prope Ltd. (株式会社プロペ, Kabushiki-gaisha Purope) is a Japanese video game developer based in Tokyo, founded in 2006 by Sonic the Hedgehog co-creator Yuji Naka upon his departure from Sega.
 Its name means "near" or "beside" in Latin.

 Formation

 As part of Sega's "support program for independent game creators", Yuji Naka left Sega to start his own studio, along with ten Sonic Team members.
 It had a starting capital of ¥10 million, 10% of which came from Sega in exchange for the right of first refusal for publishing his studio's games.
 Prope was founded on May 23, 2006 and began operations one week later, on June 1.

 Prope intended to create games with a graphical style that appealed to both children and adults, and to explore the possibilities of developing both 3D and 2D games.
 Naka joined Square Enix in January 2018, leaving the status of Prope uncertain.
 In March 2019, Naka confirmed that Prope had been reduced to a one-person company since the end of April 2017.

 Naka released SHOT2048 under the Prope brand in December 2021, his first game following his departure from Square Enix back in April.